 While New York openly acknowledges the importance of a father’s role in recent years, historically, the family courts had a tendency to give mothers preferential treatment when awarding child custody.
 With that being said, it is in your best interests as a father to be represented by an experienced child custody attorney who will advocate on your behalf.
 Contact our Albany fathers’ rights lawyers today!

 It’s important to think of parental rights, whether they be a mother’s or a father’s, in terms of children’s rights.
 Children have a right to access their parents.
 Unless the court has a good reason to deny a parent access to their children, the court will enforce visitation schedules and custody arrangements regardless of what the parents want.
 In so doing, it is assumed that the parent who does not have residential (physical) custody of the children will support the children financially.
 Additionally, New York State provides that a parent may have a right to visit the child even when they don’t have legal custody.

 Physical custody is where the children live with one parent or the other.
 Legal custody is where a parent has the authority to make important decisions concerning the child’s health care, education, and religion.
 Thus, a child may live with one parent while both parents share joint custody.

 Object to a third-party adoption of a child that would deny them future rights to the children;

 Ask the court to have regular contact with their children;

 A fathers’ rights lawyer could help someone with any of these rights.

 Child Custody in New York

-Based on these factors, an attorney in Albany could help protect your rights as a father and build a case that allows you to have access to your child.
+Based on these factors, a fathers’ rights lawyer in Albany could help protect your rights as a father and build a case that allows you to have access to your child.